onyxbits/raccoon4/README.md

 Building
 --------

 Raccoon is build with gradle.
-It is recommended to use the "launch4j" task instead of the standard one.
-Version can be changed via 'gradle.properties' file.
+Project version can be changed via 'gradle.properties' file.

 #### How to build on Linux/MacOS/Windows (git bash/powershell terminal):
 ./gradlew createExe